tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Heavy Armor

 It’s harder for you to be teleported if you don’t want to be moved.
-If an enemy’s spell or power teleports you in battle, you may defer being moved for one round (champion: a number of rounds equal to the escalation die, +1; epic: you’re not going anywhere).
+If an enemy’s spell or power teleports you in battle, you may defer being moved for one round, a number of rounds equal to the escalation die, +1 at champion tier, and you’re not going anywhere at epic tier.
 The teleport effect kicks in at the end of your turn when the deferment runs out.

 **Quirk:** Seizes on a trivial point and won’t let go.